InfinityIntegral/SGEXTN/README.md

 For shader support, you should subclass QQuickItem and use QSGGeometryNode for rendering.
 Since rendering is a highly customised process, SGEXTN does not simplify it and you are expected to use the Qt Quick API without any SGEXTN layer over it.
 SGEXTN does not modify scene graph internals (again, "SG" is Singapore, my home country, not the short form for scene graph) and is fully compatible with custom rendering.
 Note that you should use QSB and not raw OpenGL for maximum cross platform ability.

+Plans to build a SGEXTN custom keyboard have been cancelled as that would violate Apple App Store guidelines.
+To compensate, I am planning autocorrecting LaTeX commands.

 Documentation is included in the form of comments in header files.

 File name prefixes: